Mega Zeph: After Hurricane Katrina

 Shuttered since August 2005 due to severe flooding in the park as a result of Hurricane Katrina, the park has remained closed.
-Decisions haven't been made as to what to do with the rides.
-Each ride is decaying, damaged, and unusable.
-More information will be released at a later date.
 In 2007, Six Flags was in the process of removing some of its rides.
 The first ride to leave was Batman: The Ride, which was removed and taken to Six Flags Fiesta Texas, where it was refurbished and reopened as Goliath on April 18, 2008.
 Bayou Blaster and Sonic Slam were removed and taken to Great Escape in Queensbury, New York, where it was refurbished and reopened as Sasquatch on May 10, 2009.
 The final ride to leave Six Flags New Orleans was the Road Runner Express, which was removed in 2009 and taken to Six Flags Magic Mountain, where it was refurbished and reopened on May 28, 2011 under the same name.
-As of February 2016, the Mega Zeph has remained unused since August 2005, but may potentially reopen as part of a redevelopment of the park announced in August 2009 by New Orleans mayor Ray Nagin.
-Rumors still float around regarding the history of the park.
-A large section on the Mega Zeph track has completely fallen to the ground due to the decaying of the wood.
-The majority of the wood from Mega Zeph has decayed and the steel track has severely rusted.
-Also, the only train has been sent to Six Flags St. Louis.
-They are now being stored under Batman: The Ride.
+Until its demolition in 2025, the Mega Zeph remained unused since the park's closure in August 2005.
+A large section on the Mega Zeph track completely fell to the ground due to the decaying of the wood.
+The majority of the wood from Mega Zeph decayed and the steel track had severely rusted.
+Also, the only train was sent to Six Flags St. Louis.
+They are now in storage under Batman: The Ride.

-Mega Zeph will cost around $3 million (USD) to fix and have the ride back to operating after Hurricane Katrina in August 2005.